Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           fragment to be ingested.
         c.
 The new HTTP POST MUST include stream headers ([=ftyp=], and [=moov=] boxes)
-          identical to the stream headers in the initial POST request for fragmented media ingest.
+          identical to the stream headers.
      5. In case the media processing entity cannot process the POST request due to authentication or permission problems then it SHOULD return a permission denied HTTP 403